gocrazygh/dijkstra-algorithm/README.md

 # text-cpp
-A simple text editor in C++, it can write and read txt files
+It can write and read txt files

 ## Usage